jzlicuhk/MA206-MathModeling/README.md

 # MA206 Math Modeling
 ## Course Overview
-Welcome to the Mathe Modeling course (MA206) at Southern University of Science and Technology.
+Welcome to the Math Modeling course (MA206) at Southern University of Science and Technology.